 - Obtain a complete travel history (asking about travel to South Asia, including Pakistan) from patients with suspected typhoid fever.

 - Collect stool and blood cultures from patients with suspected typhoid fever and request antimicrobial susceptibility testing on isolates.

 - Be aware that the Pakistan outbreak strain remains susceptible to azithromycin and carbapenems:

 - Azithromycin is effective for uncomplicated (diarrhea or bacteremia without secondary complications) typhoid fever and should be used to treat patients with suspected uncomplicated typhoid fever who have traveled to Pakistan.
 When culture and sensitivity results are available, adjust treatment accordingly.
-Adult azithromycin dosage is usually 1,000 mg orally once then 500 mg orally daily OR 1,000 mg orally once daily for at least 5–7 days.
-Pediatric azithromycin dose is 20 mg/kg orally once then 10–20 mg/kg orally once per day (maximum 1,000 mg per day) for at least 5–7 days.
+Adult azithromycin dosage is usually 1,000 mg orally once, then 500 mg orally daily; OR 1,000 mg orally once daily for at least 5 days.
+Pediatric azithromycin dose is 20 mg/kg orally once, then 10–20 mg/kg orally once per day (maximum 1,000 mg per day) for at least 5–7 days.

 - Carbapenems should be used for patients with suspected severe or complicated typhoid fever who have traveled to Pakistan.
-Severe or complicated typhoid fever would include, but not be limited to, patients with gastrointestinal complications (such as typhoid-related intestinal perforation, peritonitis, intestinal hemorrhage, hepatitis), neurologic complications (such as typhoid encephalopathy, including altered consciousness, delirium, confusion), or bacteremia with sepsis or shock.
+Severe or complicated typhoid fever could include for example, gastrointestinal complications (such as typhoid-related intestinal perforation, peritonitis, intestinal hemorrhage, hepatitis), neurologic complications (such as typhoid encephalopathy, including altered consciousness, delirium, confusion), or bacteremia with sepsis or shock.
 When culture and sensitivity results are available, adjust treatment accordingly.
 Consider getting an infectious diseases consultation for these patients.